Login

 What is Lower Limb Prosthesis?

-A lower limb prosthesis is the partial or entire artificial replacement of a lower limb such as your hip, thigh, knee, ankle, and foot.
-These artificial components, or prosthetics, are used either simply for cosmetic purposes or restoring lower limb function.
+A lower limb prosthesis is an artificial replacement for parts such as the hip, thigh, knee, ankle, and foot.
+These prosthetics can serve cosmetic purposes or restore limb functionality.

 Types of Lower Limb Prosthesis

-The three major types of lower limb prosthetics are ankle and foot systems, prosthetic knee systems, and sport-specific foot and knee systems.
+There are three main types of lower limb prosthetics: ankle and foot systems, prosthetic knee systems, and sport-specific foot and knee systems.

 Ankle and Foot Systems